Demonstration Support Team

 For events with 500 or more expected participants, a large DST presence is expected.

 The DST role at protests and demonstrations is to observe, remain vigilant for actions that might endanger the safety of students and those involved, or bring harm to University property or assets, and intervene as necessary.

 DST members will speak with students and demonstrators, sharing their purpose for attending and answering questions or concerns.

-If you have questions related to the Demonstration Safety Team please contact firstname.lastname@example.org.
+If you have questions related to the Demonstration Support Team please contact firstname.lastname@example.org.